 Along with the IoT data, Digital twin has an important part in the field of Healthcare from expenses and savings to patient monitoring, precautionary/preventive maintenance, and providing personalized health care.

 Now, you may be thinking about how Digital twin helps in the field of Smart Cities.

 Digital twin along with the IoT data helps in planning and implementation of smart cities with different aspects:

 - Efficient management of resources.

 - Increase the overall quality of a citizen’s life.

-This model can help city planners and policymakers in the smart city planning by gaining the perception from various sensor networks and intelligent systems.
+This model can help city planners and policymakers in smart city planning by gaining the perception from various sensor networks and intelligent systems.
 The data collected from the digital twin model helps them in achieving future decisions.

-Along with IoT, Digital Twin is now demanding technology because it has different advantages in different sectors like manufacturing, healthcare, IT Industries etc. This technology helps in detecting faults at the earlier stage of development process.
+Along with IoT, Digital Twin is now demanding technology because it has different advantages in different sectors like manufacturing, healthcare, IT Industries, etc. This technology helps in detecting faults at the earlier stage of the development process.
 It can predict the future outcomes of the product by virtualization of that product.

 So, this is a brief introductory lesson about the Digital Twin and how it is coming on-trend with IoT.

 - Business Intelligence Vs Data Analytics: What’s the Difference? - December 10, 2020